ArnaudDarre/portfolio/_projects/un-earth.md

 {% include components/project-cover.html %}

+{% include components/project-body.html
+  quote='This project has been particularly fun because it blended a lot of different mediums and skills.
+And it allowed me to dive into written storytelling, something that I had only experienced graphically before.'
+%}

 {% include components/project-grid.html
   suffix='illustrations'
+  legend='Thumbnails of the illustrations'
 %}

 {% include components/project-body.html
-  quote='This project has been particularly fun because it blended a lot of different mediums and skills.
-And it allowed me to dive into written storytelling, something that I had only experienced graphically before.'
+  body-1='Amongst the artwork I created to accompany the book is a full timeline of the events that are described in the book.'
 %}

 {% include components/project-image.html
   size='cover'